enovin/alx-system_engineering-devops/0x01-shell_permissions/README.md

 7-everybody - adds execution permission to the owner, group owner and the other users, to the file hello

-8-James_Bond - Adds a 007 permission to the file hello
+8-James_Bond - adds a 007 permission to the file hello

+9-John_Doe - adds a 751 permssion to the file hello